statin answers

 Interference with other medications

-Statins are prescription medications and can be taken only with a doctor’s approval and should be under a doctor’s supervision.
+Like all prescription medications, statins can be taken only with a doctor's approval and the patient should be under a doctor's supervision.
 Be sure your doctor knows all medicines you take, including ones prescribed by other physicians and over-the-counter drugs.

-The nature and dosage of your medications may effect what statin the doctor prescribes, at what level and dosage, or even if a statin is given at all.
+The nature and dosage of your medications may affect what statin the doctor prescribes, at what level and dosage, or even if a statin is given at all.

 Antifungals (including medicine for ringworm and athlete’s foot)